Xxbrian6/practiceGitHub/README.md

 # - A ToDo Project
-This project is about a todo app in javaFXx
+This project is about a todo app in javaFXx using MaterialFX .
 ## -  Sub Headline